meshery/meshery/docs/pages/guides/tutorials/exploring-kubernetes-cronjobs.md

 permalink: guides/tutorials/exploring-kubernetes-cronjobs
 model: kubernetes
 kind: cronjobs
-type: guides
+type: tutorials
 category: tutorial
 language: en
+list: include
 abstract: "In this tutorial, we will explore how to use Meshery Playground, an interactive live cluster environment, to perform hands-on labs for managing Kubernetes CronJobs."
-list: include
 ---

 Introduction: